Best non-alcoholic cocktails of 2021

 As co-owner and manager of a bar, I see it as my responsibility to consider how to work more ecologically in the bar landscape.
 Not an easy task when you consider the international product range ...
 Read more...

-The start of the Swiss aperitif season 2021 is later than usual due to Corona.
-Until that time comes, you have to put off having an aperitif in private or outside in the fresh air, travelling in your mind to the past "new normality" of summer 2020 or even to the "Before Times"...
+Due to the coronavirus pandemic, the start of the 2021 Swiss aperitif season is later than usual.
+Until then, we will have to make do with aperitifs in private settings or outdoors in the fresh air, while our thoughts travel back to the "new normal" of summer 2020 or even to the "before times"...

 End of March 2021.
-After a long, seemingly endless winter, spring has finally arrived.
-Gone are the days of putting on a pot of mulled wine in the confines ...
-Read more ...
+After a long, seemingly endless winter, spring is finally here.
+Gone are the days of huddling together around a pot of mulled wine...
+Continue reading...

 Beer styles under the magnifying glass: Amber beers